census-instrumentation/opencensus-specs/stats/Record.md

 ## Recording Stats

 Users should record Measurements against a context, either an explicit context or the implicit current context.
 Tags from the context are recorded with the Measurements if they are any.
+When recording against an explicit context, implmentations should allow users to add extra tags, and those tags should be non-propagating.

 Note that there is no implicit recording for exemplars.
 If you want to record a `Measurement` against an exemplar, you have to explicitly pass a string-string map.